Best Betta Fish Plants

 7. Eelgrass, Tape Grass or Vallis (Vallisneria)

 Vallisneria is a practical freshwater aquarium plant for backdrop placement in fish tanks.
-It is distributed in tropical regions of Africa, North America, and South America.
-Vallisneria is a tall, thin-leaf plant that can grow up to several feet, creating a dense jungle-like appearance in aquariums.
+It is distributed in tropical regions of Africa, North America and South America.
+Vallisneria is a tall and thin-leaf plant that can grow up to several feet, creating a dense jungle-like appearance in aquariums.
 The tall, dense leaves of the plant provide excellent hiding spots and resting places for bettas, imitating their natural habitat.

 It improves water quality by absorbing surplus nutrients, making it ideal for any aquarium setup.